 Not everyone believes the world is on the verge of being depleted of gold, though.

 “The world will never run out of gold; there’s millions of pounds of it in the ocean as gold ions,” declared a former sustainable technology professional, Josh Velson, in a 2017 Quora article posted on Forbes.com.

 But, as Velson notes, it might be too costly to extract that gold from the ocean.

 What’s more, it’s extremely unlikely that we’ll ever be able to create gold from other elements.
 The process requires nuclear reactions and is extremely cost-prohibitive.
 Most of the gold that’s created from other elements is radioactive and thus harmful to humans.

 >> All this is to say, somewhere down the yellow brick road, could we be saying goodbye to the golden age of gold production?
 Download the latest Special Report to learn more.

 Iron rusts.
 Aluminum is flimsy.
 Lead and copper corrode.
 As far as natural elements go, gold is among the only ones that can stand the test of time.
 That’s one reason, among many, that gold has been used as a currency and a store of wealth since the beginning of recorded history.

-The supply of gold can’t last forever, especially given recent stressors is the mining industry.
-That means that when they need it most, your children—and potentially their children—may not be able to buy gold as easily as you can now.
+The supply of gold can’t last forever, especially given stressors in the mining industry.
+That means that there may come a time when you’re not be able to buy gold as easily as you can now.
 Think about it.
 Has there ever been a wrong time to own gold?
-Watch Gold 101 below and call 1-844-307-1589 to take your gold knowledge to the next level.
-Account Executives are standing by to answer your questions and provide you with a free one-on-one consultation.